endeavouros-team/EndeavourOS-packages-lists/README.md

 will list the files

-`sudo pacman -S --needed - < <de-wm-name to reinstall>`
+`sudo pacman -S --needed - < <de-wm-name to reinstall>` !!make sure to fully update your OS before installing a bunch of new packages!!
+`yay` or at least `sudo pacman -Syu

 where `<de-wm-name to reinstall>` is one of the text files from this repo including `eos-base-group` what will install needed packages would be there on a default install.